twitter/rpc-perf/README.md

 ## Practices

-* Start with a short test before moving on to tests spanning larger periods of time
+* Start with a short test before moving on to tests spanning larger periods
 * If comparing latency between two setups, be sure to set a ratelimit that's achievable on both
 * Keep `--clients` below the number of cores on the machine generating workload
 * Increase `--poolsize` as necessary to simulate production-like connection numbers